ShawnDEvans/wappsnap/README.md

 > **Note**
-> WappSnap is inspired by and based upon PeepingTom.
+> WappSnap was inspired by and based upon PeepingTom.
 I relied on PeepingTom for many years.
-Out of necessicity I had had to make my own updates to it to keep it working for me.
-Overtime these changes ultimately resulted in a tool that deserved it's own repo.
+Out of necessicity I had to make my own updates to keep it working.
+Over time these changes resulted in a tool that deserved its own repo.
 It would not be here without PeepingTom.
 >
 > OG: https://bitbucket.org/LaNMaSteR53/peepingtom/
 > Thanks @LaNMaSteR53